Voisin (aircraft): Voisin designs in World War I

 Also in 1915, Voisin built the Type M in which the fuselage was below the lower wing, and the engine filled the gap between the wings, however neither it, nor the otherwise similar twin fuselage Type O were successful.

 Following the Voisin VII came the more powerful, and more successful Voisin VIII Type LAP and Type LBP.
 This was the French army's main night bomber in 1916 and 1917, with over one thousand built.

 The Voisin IX, or Type LC (the designation was reused), was an unsuccessful lightened development of the VIII for a reconnaissance aeroplane, which lost out to the Salmson 2 and Breguet 14.

 The Voisin X, Type LAR and Type LBR, was the Voisin VIII with a more reliable, lighter and more powerful 280 hp Renault 12Fe engine in place of the 220 hp Peugeot 8Aa used on the VIII.
 Deliveries were severely delayed, but some nine hundred were built before the end of the war.
 In 1918, a Voisin X (No. 3500) was used to create the Voisin 'Aerochir' ('Ambulance').
 The aircraft was capable of flying a surgeon, together with an operating table and support equipment, including an x-ray machine and autoclave, into the battlefield.
-Under-wing panniers could be carry 800 lb of equipment.
+Under-wing panniers could carry 800 lb of equipment.
 Another X was converted into a drone, and flown in 1918 and again in 1923.

 The Voisin XI was a development of the X powered by a 350 hp Panhard 12Bc, with a slightly longer wingspan and assorted detail changes.
 Only about 10 were built and it did not see service.

 The final Voisin design, the Voisin XII, was successful in trials in 1918 for the BN2 bomber competition, but with the end of the war, no production was ordered.
 The Voisin XII was a large, four-engined biplane night bomber.
 Several projects for heavy bombers for the next bomber specification (BN3/4) may have been based on the XII, but fitted with larger Salmson or Hispano-Suiza engines, but were not built.

 In the 1930s, a glider was built by a Louis Voisin, however he had no connection to Gabriel Voisin.